 That’s not a reason to dismiss this pack out of hand because certain loads might include bulky synthetic sleeping bags, tents, or bear canisters that weigh less than that but are awkward to carry using a smaller volume pack.
 But if your goal is to go heavier than 40 pounds, my advice is to find a backpack with a much beefier hip belt system with more padding that won’t slip over your hip bones.

 Compression and External Attachment System

-The Volt 75 has a host of external attachment and compression options but is mostly designed for three season use.
-There are two tiers of side compression straps which help pull loads closer to the body, but the lower tier is configured in a z-style, making it difficult to attach snowshoes to the side of the pack.
+The Volt 75 has a host of external attachment and compression options but is mostly designed for three-season use.
+There are two tiers of side compression straps that help pull loads closer to the body, but the lower tier is configured in a Z-style, making it difficult to attach snowshoes to the side of the pack.
 The lower tier compression webbing also runs over the side mesh pockets rather than through it, making it difficult to get extra compression if carrying water bottles in the side pockets.

-The Osprey Packs Volt 75 is a high-capacity backpack featuring an adjustable torso and hip belt that makes it possible for a wide range of users with varying body shapes to get a well fitting pack.
-But the hip belts on the Volt 75 is not really beefy enough for loads in excess of 40 pounds, making it more appropriate for hiker who need a large backpack to carry bulky gear, rather than expedition loads.
-Priced under $200, the Volt 75 still gives you a lot of backpack for the money and is an exceptional value for three season backpacking trips requiring a lot of closed storage capacity.
+The Osprey Packs Volt 75 is a high-capacity backpack featuring an adjustable torso and hip belt that makes it possible for a wide range of users with varying body shapes to get a well-fitting pack.
+But the hip belts on the Volt 75 is not really beefy enough for loads in excess of 40 pounds, making it more appropriate for the hiker who need a large backpack to carry bulky gear, rather than expedition loads.
+Priced under $200, the Volt 75 still gives you a lot of backpack for the money and is an exceptional value for three-season backpacking trips requiring a lot of closed storage capacity.

 - Compression strap inside main compartment shifts load closer to back